HDG-Community/hdg-wiki-two/content/terran-accord/_index.md

 > In genre terms, the Terran Accord operates on what is sometimes called "Hard Science Fiction" rules, which is a set of genre expectations that centers verisimilitude to real physics and plausible technology.

 ### Starships of the Accord
+Starship construction was a centuries-long tradition even before the advent of the Terran Accord, and though the final manifestation of human self-governance benefited from that experience, their obsession with capitalist competition and lowest-bidder construction often ran at cross-purposes to best principles of ship design.
+Because of this, there were very few standardized starship designs in the Accord, though most adhered to certain form factors and general principles due to the physical demands of spaceflight.

+The average Terran ship is not particularly aesthetically pleasing, being constructed primarily of lightweight metals and often surrounded by simple anti-micrometeorite shields.
+This often lends them a blocky appearance, even when designed with a relatively streamlined form factor.
+For thermal management, Terran ships rely on radiators; these are retractable on some ships, particularly combat vessels, in order to present a lower infrared profile — a rare few ships were designed with active cooling systems, heat sinks, and directional radiators to maintain low-observability.
+Terran ships lacked optical stealthing, but often employed extremely low-albedo paint to minimize visual spectrum EM reflectivity.

+In addition to difficulties inflicted by devotion to a substandard economic model, the capabilities of Terran starships were limited by their incomplete understanding of physics.
+Without a full understanding the fifth fundamental force, Terrans were forced to rely on chemical and nuclear thrusters to navigate in normal space, and upon a trial-and-error methodology of ballistic hyperspace jumps.
+Their ships often had limited habitable volume, both in total and per crew — many of the smaller ships even lacked centrifugal drums for artificial gravity.

 ## Article Credit
 Article by the HDG.wiki team.